kaixxx/noScribe/README.md

 See [this discussion](https://github.com/kaixxx/noScribe/discussions/83) for more information.

-As you want to install from sources, `git` and `git-lfs` is necessary to get all required pieces.
+If you want to install from source, `git` and `git-lfs` are necessary to get all required pieces.
 The latest sources are directly fetched from the repository.
 Please use the installation above (executable installation) if you want to install a specific version.